uptonking/note4yaoo/thread-web-dev.md

 - Fighting with people about it is harder than fighting the domain.

 - I just refuse to modify scrollbars; leave user's workspace alone!
-  - it's more about double scrollbars, or even triple scrollbars

 - Getting the scroll bar of a virtualised table (just a bunch of divs) to work consistent between all browsers is the stuff nightmares are made of